 Washington D.C. – U.S. Senator Tammy Baldwin has co-sponsored three bipartisan bills to address sexual assault in the military.
 Taken together, the legislation would work to prevent sexual assault in the military; provide strengthened health services for victims of sexual assault; and reform the military justice system so that military prosecutors - instead of commanders - would have the independent authority to decide whether or not felony cases go to trial.

-“The men and women in our armed forces serve with courage in defense of our freedom every single day,” Baldwin said, “I am proud to join bipartisan efforts in Congress to provide solutions to the ongoing crisis of sexual assault in the military.
+“The men and women in our armed forces serve with courage in defense of our freedom every single day,” Baldwin said, “It is time for Congress to show the same courage and provide solutions to the ongoing crisis of sexual assault in the military.
 The system is broken and it’s long past time we fix it.
-Our service men and women deserve better and I am pleased that we are taking action.”
+Our service men and women deserve better and it is time to act.”

 According to a 2012 report released by the U.S. Department of Defense, an estimated 26,000 cases of sexual assault occurred in FY2012, a 37 percent increase from FY2011.
-The report also states that 50 percent of female victims stated they did not report the crime because they believed that nothing would be done with their report.
-Across the Services, 74 percent of females and 60 percent of males perceived one or more barriers to reporting sexual assault.
+Meanwhile, overall rates of reporting dropped from 13.5 percent in 2011 to 9.8 percent in 2012.
+According to the report, across the Services, 74 percent of females and 60 percent of males perceived one or more barriers to reporting sexual assault.
 In addition, 62 percent of victims who reported a sexual assault indicated they perceived some form of professional, social, and/or administrative retaliation.

-A separate report released last summer by the Department of Defense showed that more than one in five female service members reported experiencing unwanted sexual contact while serving in the military.
+A separate report released late last month by the Department of Defense showed that more than one in five female service members reported experiencing unwanted sexual contact while serving in the military.